KrispyTech/airneis/docs/dive-in/2024/02/2024-02-07:configure-gorm.md

 - A migration system
 - A ORM to handle the logic required to interact with databases.
-- A query builder that will build SQL statements from defining our models our backend langauge.
+- A query builder that will build SQL statements from defining our models our backend language.

 ### Atlas